Skip to main content

 Triggering events

-Events can be triggered externally by a user through interactions with the Developer Interface UI or via the REST API.
-They can also be triggered internally by the Dynamic State Engine according to the application description as a result of component predicates and conditions.
+Events can be triggered externally by a user through interactions with AICA Studio or via the REST API.
+They can also be triggered internally by the Event Engine according to the application description as a result of predicates, transitions, sequences or conditions.

 Predicates

-Predicates are logical statements about a component that evaluate to true or false and are used to indicate key component states.
-AICA components broadcast their predicates to a global channel in a predicate message containing the component name, the predicate name, and the current value (true or false) of the predicate.
+Predicates are logical statements that evaluate to true or false and are used to indicate key states for either a component or controller.
+AICA components and controllers broadcast any changes to their predicates to a global channel in a message containing the source name, the predicate name, and the current value (true or false) of the predicate.

 While the term "predicate" has several formal definitions in grammar, logic and mathematics, at AICA the grammatical definition is used when naming predicates.